Bachir-18/Booking/README.md

 Features:

-User-friendly interface for booking management
+-User-friendly interface for booking management
-Java servlet handling for backend processing Responsive design using CSS and JavaScript
+-Java servlet handling for backend processing
+-Responsive design using CSS and JavaScript